fnqista/maven-scala-java-continuous-test/README.md

 **Current features:**

 1. Runs tests in an infinite loop (thus, continuous test) making feedback almost instantaneous when modifying source and test codes.
-2. Uses surefire maven plugin to run Junits for java classes
+2. Uses surefire maven plugin to run Junit tests for java classes
-3. Incremental compile a-la-sbt.
-Saving a java/scala file will re-trigger the test.
+3. Incremental compile a-la-sbt - saving a java/scala file will re-trigger the tests.

 **To-do:**